WFLAer-space/Home/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-For any questions or suggestions, please reach out to us at https://www.wflaer.space
+For any questions or suggestions, please reach out to us at contact@wflaer.space